JR-2E/CIS106-Jack-Toohey/README.md

 In this assignment, I practiced writing a program for Python without generating it through Flowgorithm.
 I spaced out/separated different parts of the program to make it easier to edit/understand what's going on in certain parts of the program.
 I also added notes before each section.
 These are both things I do when writing CNC code by hand (which I do not do much of anymore).
 There was not much more new material between last week and this week, so I cannot say I really learned anything this week to be honest.

+## Assignment 5

+In this assignment, I practices writing a program for Python using modular programming.
+It took a good amount of messing around in an IDE.
+I tried to use the example code as a guide but that did not work well.
+In CNC programming, a "canned cycle" is a line of code that has more actions than just one line would normally include.
+These are very common and are used in almost every code.
+The difference is that they require all the information in one line, instead of in separate lines like this.